reserve-protocol/protocol/docs/collateral.md

   /// @param {UoA} The max trade volume, in UoA function maxTradeVolume() external view returns (uint192);

-  // ==== Rewards ====

-  /// Emitted whenever a reward token balance is claimed event RewardsClaimed(IERC20 indexed erc20, uint256 indexed amount);

-  /// Claim rewards earned by holding a balance of the ERC20 token
-  /// There be dragons here!
-  /// Must emit `RewardsClaimed` for each token rewards are claimed for
-  /// @dev delegatecall
-  function claimRewards() external;
 }

 /// CollateralStatus must obey a linear ordering.
 That is: